atugman/Cloud-Innovation-Summit-Docker/codelab.md

-And, even better: using our predefined profiles saves you the effort of creating this definition on your own.
+And, even better: using IBM’s predefined profiles would save SecureBank the effort of creating this definition on their own.
 We have many predefined profiles available, and if there is not currently a profile that matches your needs perfectly, please contact your IBM account representative who can provide additional support.

 *Note: we’ll be exploring various predefined profiles later in the lab as well.